amyusoof/productManagement/README.md

 Steps for deployment

-Run the database.sql script file in mysql database. - This script will create new schema, tables and load default users and lookup data.
+1. Run the database.sql script file in mysql database. - This script will create new schema, tables and load default users and lookup data.

-Goto application.properties (src\main\resources\application.properties)  change database credentials.
+2. Open application.properties (src\main\resources\application.properties)  change database credentials.

-Build the project using maven.
+3. Build the project using maven.

-Copy the war file to tomcat server.
+4. Copy the war file to tomcat server.

+5. Admin user credentails :- admin@test.com/admin

 Note: